-This script creates a stored procedure that performs a SELECT operation to read a specified amount of media data from the BLOB, beginning at a particular offset, until all the media data is read.
+The read_doc.sql script reads media data from a BLOB by creating the stored procedure readdocument.
+This procedure reads a specified amount of media data from the BLOB attribute, beginning at a particular offset, until all the media data is read.
+This script is shown in Example 9-14.